Conflict-Free Minerals Policy Statement

 Responsible sourcing and funding

 We’re taking steps across our entire supply chain to confirm our sourcing does not fund armed groups in the DRC and adjoining countries.
-As part of this program, we continue to carry out a reasonable country of origin inquiry on the products we manufacture and perform supply chain due diligence following the processes and procedures set forth in the Organization for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
-Our Chief Compliance Officer is responsible for the efforts of this team.
+As part of this program, we continue to carry out a reasonable country of origin inquiry on the products we manufacture and perform supply chain due diligence following the processes and procedures set forth in the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+Our Chief Ethics and Compliance Officer is responsible for the efforts of this team.

 If any external business partner has challenges in complying with our expectation, we'll attempt to work to address these challenges.
 If compliance cannot be achieved, we will terminate the relationship with the external business partner.